-d) Staff end-of-service benefits
+d) Staff benefits

-The Company provides end of service benefits to its non- UAE national employees as per the applicable local laws, the entitlement to these benefits is based on upon the employees' final salary and length of services which is accrued over the period of employment (refer note 5).
+The Company provides end-of-service benefits to its non- UAE national employees as per the applicable local laws, the entitlement to these benefits is based on upon the employees' final salary and length of services which is accrued over the period of employment (refer note 5).
 Provision is also made for employees' entitlement to annual leave for eligible employees as per the policy of the Company.
-Provision relating to annual leave is disclosed as current liability as employees are entitled to redeem these benefits at any point of time after the reporting period.
-Provision for staff end of services benefits are disclosed as non-current liability.
+Provision relating to annual leave is disclosed as current liability as employees are entitled to redeem these benefits at any point of time after the reporting year.

+Provision for staff end-of-services benefits are disclosed as non-current liability.